itiel/min-vm/README.md

 ## Intro 🌟

-(Please excuse my english, it isn't my first language. 🙏)
+> Please excuse my english, it isn't my first language.
+Thank you. 🙏

-**min-vm** represents my own attempt 💪 at understanding the subject of vitual machines.
+**min-vm** represents my own attempt 💪 at understanding the subject of virtual machines.

 I had heard about systems that function on their own VMs (like Java ☕ or Python 🐍), but I hadn't really understood how or why that was, nor did I really care.
 But then I found some examples of individuals who built their own physical CPUs on breadboards or wrote their own custom VMs in C or something. *That's when* I got interested.
 It was as if, now that I knew a mere mortal like me could do something like that with such little requirements, then I ***should*** do it too.

-Also, I find myself better understanding abstract things when shown a picture of them (y'know, like ♻ or ♾) or, even better, when I try to make it myself.
-So, there's that as well.

 ## The VM ⚙